 If you have a security camera system in place, you can help them track down the item and maybe figure out who stole it.
 Even if you can’t get the item back for them, at the very least they know that you’re willing to help them try.

 2. Dealing with spiked drinks

-You may run the safest bar in town, but some things can happen in the blink of an eye.
+You may run the safest bar in town, but something can happen in the blink of an eye.
 Make sure you have enough bartenders on staff so that they are able to watch out for suspicious behavior.
 Nightclub security tasks such as these need to be part of every employee’s job description.
 If the bartender is too busy, they may place the drink in front of a customer and move on without making sure the person who ordered it notices it.

 These brief moments of a drink being left unattended can be crucial.
-Having adequate staff allows your bartender to take that extra moment to hand the drink over and give the customer the attention they need to make sure their drink is safe.
+Having adequate staff allows your bartender to take that extra moment to hand the drink over and give the customer the attention they need to make sure their drink, and your bar, is safe.

 Implement policies to keep customers safe

-If a customer buys a drink for someone else–especially someone they don’t know–deliver the drink directly to the person it’s intended for.
-It’s a win-win.
-Both the server and the person receiving the drink knows that it’s directly from the server and hasn’t been tampered with, and the person buying the drink has successfully completed their transaction.
+If a customer buys a drink for someone else—especially someone they don’t know—deliver the drink directly to the person it’s intended for.
+Both the server and the person receiving the drink know that it’s directly from the server and hasn’t been tampered with, and the person buying the drink has successfully completed their transaction.

 3. Monitoring the outside of your bar or club

 Security cameras can actually prevent issues

-Security cameras aren’t just great because they provide a birdseye view on the situation; they also act as a deterrent for people who are acting up.
+Business security cameras aren’t just great because they provide a bird’s eye view of the situation; they also act as a deterrent for people who are acting up.
 If a group of rowdy people outside notice the cameras, they will often step back and decide to move on without causing a commotion.
 Don’t be shy about putting up signs so it’s clear to everyone that you’re always watching.